klhuillier/con-error/README.md

 }
 ```

-Usage as a rejected Promise:
+Usage as a rejected Promise, chaining a previous error:

 ```javascript
 return promise